Aerospace Engineering Degree Apprenticeship (Level 6)

 Please note the Level 6 modules are indicative and can vary depending on your employer’s requirements.
 All non-compulsory modules are subject to change, and employers may choose these optional Level 6 modules in conjunction with UWE Bristol.

-Read more about the approved apprenticeship Standard on the Gov.uk website.
+Read more about the approved apprenticeship standard on the Institute for Apprenticeships and Technical Education website.

 This degree is an integral requirement of the (Level 6) Degree Apprenticeship Standard (ST0010) Aerospace Engineer.

 - All apprentices must be employed by an aerospace-related organisation.